apache/unomi/extensions/healthcheck/README.md

   - LIVE (service is ready to serve request)
   - ERROR (an error occurred during service health check)

-All healthcheck have a timeout of 500ms where check is cancelled and will be returned as error.
+Any subsystem health check have a timeout of 500ms where check is cancelled and will be returned as error.

-Typical response to http://localhost:8181/health when unomi NOT started is :
+Typical response to /health/check when unomi NOT started is :

 ```json
 [